jsoref/hugo-static-app/content/posts/zeus1.md

 Notepad++ v8 new features, enhancements & bug-fixes:

 1. Add Dark Mode.
-2. ARM64 build is available.
+2. ARM64 buildimg is available.
 3. One button to build them all - build Notepad++ with Scintilla static lib and Boost RegExpr headers.
 4. Add new Fluent UI icons for toolbar.
 5. Add new feature "Distraction Free Mode" (Menu "View->Distraction Free Mode").